ArupAus/lunchtimepython/Session0/README.md

 1. Copy the `VSCodeSetup-1.11.2.exe` file from the Arup Programs folder (P:\Program Files\Visual Studio Code) to your desktop.
 2. Double click the file and follow the instructions in this [video](https://youtu.be/8tkuu0Rugg4?t=1m34s).
 3. Install python extension for Visual Studio Code.
-Instructions can be found [here](https://code.visualstudio.com/docs/languages/python).
+Instructions can be found [here](https://code.visualstudio.com/docs/languages/python). (skip this step if you have not set up the proxy in Step 3.)

 ## Step 6: Your First Problem Set

 In each session we will provide a README.md (this file), a problem set and solutions.
-As part of this pre work, watch the [next video](https://youtu.be/7qHMXu99d88) from automate the boring stuff and try to solve problems in the file __session_0_problems.md__.
+As part of this pre work, watch the [next video](https://youtu.be/7qHMXu99d88) from automate the boring stuff and try to solve problems in **Session 0**.

 Use slack to ask questions if you get stuck.